aws-samples/aws-anz-devlabs-ecs-fis/README.md

 ## Environment Setup (This has to be performed by operator.
 This is a one time setup only)

 1. To access Cloud9 search for `Cloud9` in the AWS Console and click on Cloud9.

 ![Cloud9 Search](/document/images/cloud9_search.png)

 2. Under `Your environments`, open the **Chaos Engineering on ECS (Level 300)** Cloud9 instance by clicking on **Open IDE**

 ![Open IDE](document/images/cloud9_open_ide.png)

-3. Execute the following command.
+3. Execute the following command in your Cloud9 terminal window.
 It will take approximately 5 mins to create all the required resources
     ```
     cd ~/environment/devlabs
     ./setup.sh